John Creswell: Legal and banking career

 Creswell resumed practicing law and served as the president of two banks.

 Death

-Creswell died suddenly at noon at his home a mile outside of Elkton, Cecil County, Maryland on December 23, 1891.
+Creswell died suddenly at noon at his home a mile outside of Elkton, Cecil County, Maryland, on December 23, 1891.
 His wife and the Presbyterian minister, Rev. Dr. Osmond, were with Creswell when he died.
 Creswell had contracted the flu and then succumbed to pneumonia.
 For the past several years Creswell had been in poor health having a heart condition.
 Seven other Marylanders during the last previous ten days had died of the flu and pneumonia.
 Creswell was interred in Elkton Presbyterian Cemetery.
+In April 1892, his extensive law library was put up for auction by Latimer & Sloan, Auctioneers in Washington, D.C.

 Historical reputation

 Historians view Creswell as a forgotten "committed abolitionist" and have taken renewed interest for Creswell's support of the Thirteenth Amendment ending slavery for African Americans in the United States, as a member of the House of Representatives, and for his advancement of African Americans, both male and female, in the Postal Service, while serving as President Grant's appointed Postmaster General during that latter half of Reconstruction.
 The mistake of his name "Angel James" from his correct name "Andrew Jackson" may have "originated in the late nineteenth century, possibly when his papers were processed by the Library of Congress."
 According to historians John M. Osborne and Christine Bombaro, both of Dickinson College, Creswell "left few records of his personal life.
 There is no autobiography, diary, or memoir to be found beyond a brief and incomplete biographical sketch he wrote in November 1863, presumably for the United States Congressional Directory."

 Professor Matthew Pinsker, also of Dickinson College, said "[w]hile serving as a Postmaster General during the Grant Administration, Creswell helped to integrate and modernize the federal post office system.
 He had truly become a man of the future."
 Born a Southerner, Creswell became "an unlikely advocate for equality of opportunity."
 Historian Ronald C. White said Creswell was a "highly competent lawyer" and "had ideas on how to reform the Post Office Department."
 White noted that Postmaster Creswell received "strong commendations" for introducing reforms, including expanding the Western mail service, instituting fair competition on carriage routes for mail transportation, a system previously riddled with bribery, and for strongly advocating the abolishment of the franking privilege system, all of these efforts endorsed by President Grant.

 Osborne and Bombaro concluded that Creswell was "a true Border State pragmatist who came to embrace what were at the time considered radical ideas about abolishing slavery and promoting equality.
 He came late to these ideas of 'freedom national,' but when he joined the movement, he was as ardent as any of its adherents.
 Creswell could be ambitious and opportunistic, but he could also stand firmly for important values."